CAA FOOTBALL ANNOUNCES INAUGURAL ALL-CONFERENCE HONORS

 In every season since the inception of the Sports Network Top 25, CAA Football (Atlantic 10) has had at least three teams ranked each week in the Top 25, and as many as seven teams seven times.

-CAA Football has also boasted at least two teams in the polls’ Top 10 in 66 of the last 70 weeks dating back to 2003, including a current streak of 40-straight weeks.
+CAA Football has also boasted at least two teams in the polls’ Top 10 in 65 of the last 69 weeks dating back to 2003, including a current streak of 39-straight weeks.

 Two CAA Football squads (UNH 10, JMU 1) held the polls’ No. 1 ranking in 11 of 24 weeks from 2005-06.

-CAA Football ended the 2006 season with five teams ranked in the Sports Networks’ Top 25.
+CAA Football has five teams ranked in the final regular season Sports Networks’ Top 25.
 For a complete rundown of all the national polls visit page 25 of the notes.

 CAA FOOTBALL IN THE SPORTS NETWORK POLL BREAKDOWN